 Ping the management IP address that you provided to Arctic Wolf to check network connectivity.

-Configure up to seven 1G ports on your switch as mirror ports.
+Configure up to seven 1G ports as mirror ports on your switch.

 Create a 1G mirror connection.
 Using a CAT6 RJ45 Ethernet cable, connect port 0 (LAN0) on the sensor to a mirror port on your network switch.

 (Optional) Create additional 1G mirror port connections.
-Repeat the previous step with any of the following ports:
+Repeat the previous step with any of these ports: